HP319193/prisme.ai/docs/docs/en/getstarted/index.md

 ## Requirements

 **Docker only :**

+Dependencies :
 - git
 - Docker 20+
 - docker-compose

+Machine :
+- Minimum disk space for docker images :  15GB+
+- Minimum disk space for volumes : 5GB+, ideally 50GB
+- Recommended specs : 4 vCPU / 8GB RAM
 - Wildcard DNS pointing to the Docker host machine
   - Needed by pages URL which are built with the workspace slug as a subdomain
-- Minimum disk space for docker images :  10GB+
-- Minimum disk space for volumes : 5GB+

 **For developers :**
 - NodeJS 16+